Pet Gummy Safety

 Common gummy pitfalls that show up over time

-- aw creep: Water activity can rise during storage due to moisture migration.
+• aw creep: Water activity can rise during storage due to moisture migration.

 4) Texture isn't cosmetic—it's part of safe use

-For pet gummies, texture is more than a sensory preference.
-The chew profile can influence how the product is handled and consumed.
-A gummy that’s too firm, too brittle, or too soft can behave differently in the real world, especially after shipping or storage in warm conditions.
+Texture affects how the product is handled and consumed.
+A gummy that's too firm, too brittle, or too soft behaves differently after shipping or storage in warm conditions.
+From a manufacturing standpoint, texture needs objective targets and confirmation across expected conditions.

-5) Sanitation and cross-contamination control are tougher with “sticky systems”
+5) Sanitation and cross-contamination control are tougher with sticky systems

-- Verified cleaning: Sanitation should be documented and verified, not assumed.
+• Verified cleaning: Sanitation should be documented and verified, not assumed.

-- Line clearance discipline: Clear, repeatable steps reduce carryover and mix-ups.
+• Line clearance discipline: Clear, repeatable steps reduce carryover and mix-ups.

 6) Stability is often a packaging story

-Even a well-made gummy can drift over time if the packaging doesn’t protect it.
-Moisture transfer, oxygen exposure, heat, and light can all change a gummy’s quality characteristics.
-That’s why KorNutra ties shelf-life planning to packaging performance, not just the formula.
+Even a well-made gummy can drift over time if packaging doesn't protect it.
+Moisture, oxygen, heat, and light all change quality.
+KorNutra ties shelf-life planning to packaging performance, not just the formula.
+Strong programs include stability studies that track meaningful attributes under real conditions—because 'stored perfectly' isn't how products live in the market.

 7) Labeling and directions are part of the safety design